opfab/operatorfabric-core/ui/main/README.md

 2. run the micro services using the same command as earlier: `$OPERTAOR_FABRIC_HOME/bin/run_all.sh start`;
 3. if needed, enable a card-operation test flow using the script `$OPERTAOR_FABRIC_HOME/service/core/cards-publication/src/main/bin/push_cards_loop.sh`;
 4. launch an angular server with the command: `ng serve`;
-5. test your changes in your browser using this url: `http://localhost:4200/home`.
+5. test your changes in your browser using this url: `http://localhost:4200` which leads to `http://localhost:4200/#/feed`.

 ## Known Bugs